Trump Castle II

-Trump Castle II is a 1991 video game published by Capstone Software.
+Trump Castle II is a gambling video game published for Amiga and MS-DOS in 1991 by Capstone Software.

 Gameplay

 The game includes baccarat, blackjack, craps, roulette, slots, and video poker, all following the rules of the New Jersey Casino Control Commission.
 The player is initially given $1,000 to play the various games.
 The player begins in the lobby of Trump Castle, and uses a point-and-click interface to navigate toward the gambling games or to other parts of the resort, including a hotel suite, the pool, and a restaurant; these areas, represented by digitized images of the real resort, include characters who make comments through popup speech balloons.
 The game also features a multiplayer option.
 Included with the game was the Trump Castle Gaming Guide, which is also used by the player to bypass the game's copy protection.
 Also included was a coupon for a one-night stay at Trump Castle's hotel.